SchulichUAV-At-YYCHacks/minibotsController/README.md

 ## Troubleshooting

 Note that on some machines, the ``` node ``` command may not work properly.
 It may be that you have a different version of Node.js installed.
 Try running ``` nodejs ``` instead.

+## Acknowledgments
+This project uses jQuery.
+You can see their license at http://jquery.org/license.